 Dates and Locations

-Valencia Christmas Market dates: Likely dates: 24th November 2023 to 8th January 2024.
+Valencia Christmas Market dates: 22nd November 2024 to 7th January 2025 (unconfirmed).

 Location: Plaza de la Reina.